August is National Family Fun Month, so start planning now using this A to Z guide to summer family fun in Wichita!

 Q – Q-Line Trolley

 Jump on board the free Wichita trolley, the Q-Line, for fun and convenient transportation to restaurants, bars, hotels, museums and entertainment venues throughout downtown.
 For adults, grab a Wicked Brew Tour passport and make your way around Wichita’s breweries and coffee shops to win a free t-shirt.

 R – Rock climbing

 S – Swimming

-Rock River Rapids in Derby has a lap pool, zero depth pool, children’s water play area, 600-foot-long lazy river as well as diving boards, aqua climbing walls and four feature waterslides.
+Rock River Rapids in Derby has a lap pool, zero-depth pool, children’s water play area, the 600-foot-long lazy river as well as diving boards, aqua climbing walls and four feature waterslides.

 T – Theaters